 Recommendation 7: Make sure the profile is saved.

-Any Advanced Searches, Screening, or list you've pulled from Prospect are automatically saved.
+Any Advanced Searches, Screenings, or lists you've pulled from Prospect are automatically saved.